 That starts with our generation cooperative, Golden Spread Electric Cooperative, which has taken extreme measures to ensure its workforce is healthy and its power plants are functioning as needed.
 It extends to the sixteen cooperatives that distribute that electricity across the Texas panhandle, South Plains and Edwards Plateau regions of Texas, into the Oklahoma Panhandle, Southwest Kansas and Southern Colorado, and it includes Deaf Smith Electric Cooperative, where business may be a bit unusual, but our service remains the same.

 We thought you might want to know some of the steps we have taken in order to keep your power flowing.
-As you know, we’ve closed our lobby to prevent the spread of germs.
-Instead, we are encouraging members to use our temporary downtown Hereford drive-through location, our headquarters drop box, our online and phone payment options and the “good old” U.S. Postal Service to pay bills.
+As you know our lobby remains closed.
+Instead, we are encouraging members to use our headquarters drop box or new drive up, our online and phone payment options and the “good old” U.S. Postal Service to pay bills.

 If you call, the phones will be answered as always.
-We have separated our line crews from other employees and even from each other to limit possible spread of the virus.
-New routines are in place, including masks for employees that must ride in the same truck and routine cleaning, sanitizing and disinfecting.
-We are working on a plan to locate a tube-type drive-up solution at our headquarters building, much akin to a bank.
 We are also working to place additional protections in the office to further prevent the spread of germs in hopes of opening our lobby again very soon.
 These measures will allow for us to continue to serve our members in the event of a resurgence or simply make it more convenient for us to serve you into the future.